 k.
-F "Do not Answer" - F used in the transmission instructions means, "Stations called are not to answer this call or to receipt for this message or otherwise to transmit in connection with this transmission."
+F "Do not Answer" - F used in the transmission instructions means, "Stations called are not to answer this call to receipt for this message or otherwise to transmit in connection with this transmission".

-BF6 transmits to A2D and does not desire station called to transmit for any purpose whatsoever in response:
+BF6 transmits to A2D and does not desire station called to transit for any purpose whatsoever in response:

+'''

+A2D DE BF6

+F

-A2D DE BF6 F R 211627Z MAR 71 FM NBA TO A2D GR16 402.k (Continued)
+R 211627Z MAR 71

+FM NBA

+TO A2D

+GR16

+BT

+TEXT

+BT

-BT TEXT BT AR
+AR

+'''

-l, FM "Originator's Sign" - FM means "The originator of this message is indicated by the designation immediately following."
+l.
+FM "Originator's Sign" - FM means "The originator of this message is indicated by the designation immediately following".